-We carry out activities involving our extensive network in Agency member countries.
+We carry out activities involving our extensive network in EASNIE member countries.
 The aim is to provide member countries and stakeholders at the European level with evidence-based information and guidance on implementing inclusive education systems.

-Read about the various Agency activities in detail below.
+Read about the various EASNIE activities in detail below.
 You can use the filters to search and select the activities you want to see based on their theme, the participating countries, or the years they took place in.
 You can select multiple filters to narrow down your search.

 Shutterstock / Monkey Business Images